jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 Then I got to continuous round with 9 interviews total.

 One company interviewed me and did not ask me a coding question it was all behavioural stuff.
-Up into this point not only had no company given me an offer but I was feeling nervous would I even get a developer job (as a 3A student nonetheless).
-I was applying externally and trying to find other avenues as well since WaterlooWorks wasn't looking so hot.
+Up into this point not only had no company given me an offer but I was feeling nervous would I even get a developer job (as a 3A student).
+I was applying externally and trying to find other avenues as well since WaterlooWorks wasn't looking good.
 They ended up giving me an offer on WaterlooWorks in continuous round.
 I was skeptical of the job and decided to rank it a 4 (by not giving it a 1, someone who was ranked giving it a 1 means they got the job).
 I was not matched with the job.
 After this decision many people were stating that me throwing away the only offer.
-I had around 8 interviews, all rejections and to throw away the only offer I had was crazy.
+I had around 6 interviews up until that point that were all rejections and it did seem crazy to throw away the only offer.
 Personally, I felt that the job did not nearly impress me in the same way an interview should have a company be impressed by you.
 So I rejected them.

 I always tried to abide by two principles:
 - never gamble more than you can handle (stress-wise)